mongodb/genny/README.md

 ```

 Then navigate to the build URL and select the workloads you wish to run.
 Good
-examples are Linux Standalone / big_update and Linux Standalone /
+examples are Linux Standalone / `big_update` and Linux Standalone /
-genny_workloads (`genny_workloads` recently renamed).
+`insert_remove`

 The task will compile mongodb and will then run your workloads.
 Expect to
 wait around 25 minutes.

 NB: After the task runs you can call `set-module` again with a different
 genny tarball URL and just re-run the workload tasks using the same patch
 build ID.
-That is: you don't need to re-compile the mongo server.
+This lets you skip the 20 minute wait to recompile the server.

 ## Code Style and Limitations